-Come join us, Monday, February 20th for our Radio One Broadcasters for Blood Drive at Trinity Family Life Center, just outside of Richmond.
+Come join us, Monday, February 19th for our Radio One Broadcasters for Blood Drive at Four Points by Sheraton Richmond Airport.
 We’ll be taking blood donations 10 a.m. – 7 p.m., all while honoring Black History Month and promoting Sickle Cell Awareness!

 Enjoy free food and prize raffles throughout the day, where personalities from local stations team up to help save lives!